xwiki/xwiki-docker/README.md

 # Support

-* If you wish to raise an issue or an idea of improvement use [XWiki Docker JIRA project](http://jira.xwiki.org/browse/XDOCKER)
+-	If you wish to raise an issue or an idea of improvement use [XWiki Docker JIRA project](http://jira.xwiki.org/browse/XDOCKER)
-* If you have questions, use the [XWiki Users Mailing List/Forum](http://dev.xwiki.org/xwiki/bin/view/Community/MailingLists) or use the [XWiki IRC channel](http://dev.xwiki.org/xwiki/bin/view/Community/IRC)
+-	If you have questions, use the [XWiki Users Mailing List/Forum](http://dev.xwiki.org/xwiki/bin/view/Community/MailingLists) or use the [XWiki IRC channel](http://dev.xwiki.org/xwiki/bin/view/Community/IRC)

 # Contribute

-* If you wish to help out on the code, please send Pull Requests on [XWiki Docker GitHub project](https://github.com/xwiki-contrib/docker-xwiki)
+-	If you wish to help out on the code, please send Pull Requests on [XWiki Docker GitHub project](https://github.com/xwiki-contrib/docker-xwiki)
+-	Note that changes need to be merged to all other branches where they make sense and if they make sense for existing tags, those tags must be deleted and recreated.
+-	In addition, whenever a branch or tag is modified, a Pull Request on the [DockerHub XWiki official image](https://github.com/vmassol/official-images/blob/master/library/xwiki) must be made

 # Credits

-* Created by Vincent Massol
+-	Created by Vincent Massol
-* Contributions from Ludovic Dubost, Jean Simard
+-	Contributions from Fabio Mancinelli, Ludovic Dubost, Jean Simard, Denis Germain
-* Some code was copied from https://github.com/ThomasSteinbach/docker_xwiki.
+-	Some code was copied from https://github.com/ThomasSteinbach/docker_xwiki.
 Thank you Thomas Steinbach